-The Purple Rain protest South Africa took place in Cape Town in 1989.
-It was one of the most famous anti-apartheid protests, thanks to the images that came out of it; specifically, photographs of citizens and buildings covered in purple dye.
+The Purple Rain protest took place in Cape Town, South Africa in 1989.
+It is one of the most famous anti-apartheid protests, thanks in large part to the images that came out of it: specifically, photographs of citizens and buildings covered in purple dye.

-When thousands of activists marched in Cape Town several days before parliamentary elections in September '89, police responded with a water cannon filled with purple dye.
-Their aim was to stop demonstrators in their tracks, and use the dye to mark protestors for later identification and arrest.
+When thousands of activists marched in Cape Town several days before parliamentary elections in September of 1989, police responded by firing a water cannon filled with purple dye into the crowd.
+Their aim was to not only stop demonstrators in their tracks, but to dye the protestors as a way of marking them for later identification and arrest.
 Activist Philip Ivey wrestled the cannon from officers, and the dye gun used in anti-apartheid protests was turned on the office of the National Party spearheading of the crackdowns.

 The Purple Rain Protest became an international symbol of civil disobedience.
 The purple dye apartheid protesters may not have realized it at the time, but their actions marked in a turning point in the history of South Africa.
 Everyone involved - protestors, police, black and white citizens - became the same color, blurring the line between race and power.

-By the mid-'70s, South Africa was one of the last remaining nations in Africa ruled by whites.
-By 1984, the National Party, the dominant faction in Suoth African's government, had arranged the country's constitution to permit a controversial Tricameral Parliament consisting of the House of Representatives, filled with black South Africans (called "coloreds"); the House of Delegates, filled with South Africans of Indian ancestry; and the House of Assembly, filled with white South Africans.
+By the mid-'80s, long after other African nations were decolonized, South Africa remained one of the few countries in the continent ruled by whites.
+The pro-apartheid National Party was the dominant faction in South Africa's parliamentary government.
+In 1984, the NP drafted a new constitution that created a controversial Tricameral Parliament, which consisted of the House of Representatives, filled with black South Africans (called "coloureds"); the House of Delegates, filled with South Africans of Indian ancestry; and the House of Assembly, filled with white South Africans.
 Unsurprisingly, the whites had more representation than the Indians and black communities combined.